Symphony No. 6 (Tchaikovsky): II. Allegro con grazia

 The second movement, a D major dance in ternary form, is in 5/4 time; it has been described as a "limping" waltz.
-The opening whirling, first presented as a cello section solo, contrasts with a darker B section in B minor, the tonic minor of the symphony.
-There is an upward momentum to the major sections, a suggestion of reconciliatory inversion of the downward scale motif.
+The opening whirl, first presented as a cello section solo, contrasts with a darker section in B minor.
+There is upward momentum to the major sections, a suggestion of reconciliatory inversion of the downward scale motif.
 A fragmented coda crosses the scales and becomes more wistful before leading to a calm, rippling close.

 III.
 Allegro molto vivace

 The third movement starts with a scherzo, a playful, march-like weaving of 12/8 and 4/4 in a sonatina form.
 The strings establish a fast, light compound meter which later lies underneath more brusque wind fanfares in 4/4.
 This leads to the jubilant E major secondary theme in full, first given quietly by unison clarinets with a continued string accompaniment.
-Between the exposition and the recapitulation, there is no development section – only 2 bars of fragmentary retransition.
+Between the exposition and the recapitulation, there is no development section, only two bars of fragmentary retransition.
 The opening theme reappears emboldened, and after flourishes of scales traded between the strings and woodwind, the secondary theme returns triumphantly in G major; this is the only appearance of the bass drum and cymbals.
 The movement ends with a deceptive finale, once again featuring downward scales.
-It is probably no coincidence that the movement, with its stormy character through restless strings, wind-like whistling woodwinds and thundering brass instruments, is reminiscent of the finale from Joachim Raff's Symphony No. 3 "In the forest": the symphony was one of the most played of its time, and Tchaikovsky had already been inspired by Raff in his 5th Symphony with his famous horn solo.
+It is probably no coincidence that the movement, with its stormy character through restless strings, wind-like whistling woodwinds and thundering brass instruments, is reminiscent of the finale of Joachim Raff's Symphony No. 3 "In the forest": the symphony was one of the most played of its time, and Raff had already inspired the horn solo in his Fifth Symphony.